cod3astro/neuralprot_beta/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173`.
+The frontend will be available at `neuralprot-beta.vercel.app`.

 ### Backend Setup